Election results 2017: Could DUP be Westminster kingmakers? - BBC News

 Election results 2017: Could DUP be Westminster kingmakers?

-In 2015, the Democratic Unionist Party (DUP) built its general election campaign around the idea that its MPs might be kingmakers at Westminster.
+In 2015, the Democratic Unionist Party (DUP) built its general election campaign around the idea that its MPs might be kingmakers at Westminster, writes the BBC's Mark Devenport.

 Their posters bore the slogan "More Votes.
 More Seats.
 More Influence.
 More for Northern Ireland".